DanielTDay/Jammin/02_Player_Characters/Dork_Shotazit.md

 Dork's form is constantly in flux, usually it will take on a humanoid form but when they're feeling playful, it might form itself into simple shapes, like a flower or a star on the front on their shield.
 The Plasmoid's behavior is also quite unpredictable, sometimes bubbling with excitement, other times seeming to sink into a state of quiet contemplation.

+## Background Notes
+Creating in small mining town

+earth genasi vs dwarfs

+dwarfs went too deep due to greed

+war broke out

+large battle arrives, you hide in flower pot, and make a pact for power

 ## Bio
 Originally from X